ibme-qubic/svbdoc/doc/theory.rst

 distribution.
 This enables the gradients to be used in the optimization algorithm.
 The disadvantage of the method is that it does not immediately generalise to other kinds of distributions.

+The main advantage of the stochastic approach is that the requirements on the prior and posterior distributions are greatly reduced.
+The prior distribution needs to be able to generate log probabilities for a set of parameters, the posterior needs to be able to generate samples and its own entropy, and we need some means of calculating the data likelihood
+- this normally involves a noise model which can calculate the probability of the observed deviations between a model prediction and the actual data.
+The actual forms of the distributions are not constrained further (apart from the limitation of not always being able to use the reparameterization trick).